tdemareuil/StreetGender/README.md

 Misclassifications can happen for several reasons:

-* When the first name isn't recognized - i.e. uncommon names in French and English that I don't have in my list of first names, for example Italian or Deutsch first names.
+* When the first name isn't recognized - i.e. uncommon names in French, English and Italian that I don't have in my list of first names, for example Spanish or Deutsch first names.

 * When the road name is mistakingly interpreted as a person, because it exists in the list of first names.
 Example: 'Rue Blanche' where Blanche is a color but can also be a first name, 'Rue des Iris' where Iris is a flower, or 'Place de Lorraine' where Lorraine is a region.
 In most case, once spotted we can remove the misleading first name from the list.
 Note that I already removed the first names that were given to less than 100 people since 1900, as rare names such as 'Odessa' or 'Annecy' (names of cities) created errors.